pga03/docs-first-discovery/src/documents/onScreenKeyboard.md

 **File:** `panels.js`

+The On-Screen Keyboard panel presents an adjuster that allows the user to adjust the on-screen keyboard preference settings.
-Allows users to choose whether they want to use the on-screen keyboard.
+The adjuster presents Yes and No buttons that allow users to choose whether or not they want to use the on-screen keyboard.

 This component uses [Yes/No](yesNo.md)
 Panel as a base grade so it has the same component structure as Yes/No Panel in terms of the model, options, selectors and dependencies.